jmylchreest/keylightd/README.md

 [![Build Status](https://github.com/jmylchreest/keylightd/actions/workflows/release.yml/badge.svg)](https://github.com/jmylchreest/keylightd/actions)
 [![Codecov](https://codecov.io/gh/jmylchreest/keylightd/branch/main/graph/badge.svg)](https://codecov.io/gh/jmylchreest/keylightd)

-**keylightd** is a daemon and CLI tool for managing Elgato Keylights on your local network.
-It discovers lights via mDNS, allows grouping, and provides a robust CLI for automation and scripting.
+**keylightd** is a daemon and CLI tool for managing Elgato Key Lights on your local network.
+While designed primarily for Elgato Key Lights, it may also support other HTTP-based lights with similar interfaces (if you have a compatible device not explicitly supported, please open a ticket).

----

 ## Features
-- Automatic discovery of Elgato Keylights via mDNS
+- Automatic discovery of lights via mDNS
-- Local daemon (`keylightd`) exposes a Unix socket for CLI/API access
-- CLI tool (`keylightctl`) for managing lights and groups
 - Grouping of lights for batch control
+- HTTP REST API for remote control
+- Unix socket and CLI interface for local control
 - Configurable discovery interval and logging
-- HTTP REST API and Unix socket/CLI for local and remote control

----

-## Architecture
+## Components
-- **keylightd**: Runs as a background daemon, discovers and manages lights, persists configuration, and exposes a Unix socket for local control.
+- **keylightd**: Daemon that discovers lights, persists configuration, and exposes APIs
-- **keylightctl**: CLI tool that communicates with the daemon via the Unix socket.
-All user interaction and scripting is done through this CLI.
+- **keylightctl**: CLI tool for managing lights and groups

 ```
 +-----------+      Unix Socket      +-----------+      mDNS/HTTP      +-------------------+